-[2] The Applicant (Claimant) was put on an unpaid and mandatory leave of absence by her employer because she did not follow their COVID-19 vaccination policy (policy).
-The Claimant then applied for Employment Insurance (EI) regular benefits.

-[3] The Respondent (Commission) initially determined that the Claimant took a voluntary leave from her job on November 15, 2021 without just cause.
-Upon reconsideration, the Commission decided that she voluntarily left her job without just cause or lost her job because of misconduct.
-The Claimant appealed the reconsideration decision to the General Division.

-[4] The General Division found that the employer imposed a mandatory unpaid leave of absence because the Claimant did not comply with their policy.
-It found that there was no evidence to suggest that the Claimant voluntarily chose to take a leave of absence.
-The General Division determined that the Claimant was suspended following her refusal to follow the employer's policy.
+- [2] The Applicant (Claimant) was placed by her employer on an unpaid leave of absence from work because she did not comply with their COVID-19 policy (Policy).
+The Claimant then applied for Employment Insurance (EI) regular benefits. - [3] The Respondent (Commission) decided that the Claimant was suspended from her job because of misconduct.
+Because of this, the Commission decided that the Claimant is disentitled from receiving El benefits.
+Upon reconsideration, the Commission maintained its initial decision.
+The Claimant appealed the reconsideration decision to the General Division. - [4] The General Division found that the Claimant was suspended following her refusal to follow the employer's Policy.
 It found that the Claimant knew that the employer was likely to suspend her in these circumstances.
-The General Division found that the non-compliance with the policy was the cause of her suspension.
-It concluded that the Claimant was suspended from her job because of misconduct.

-[5] The Claimant seeks leave to appeal of the General Division's decision to the Appeal Division.
-The Claimant was granted an extension of time to file her submissions in support of her application for leave to appeal.
-[6] The Claimant is requesting leave to appeal on the basis that there was an error of fact made with regard to the labelling of the decision, namely as "misconduct", but also "voluntary leave of absence".
-Both of which she does not agree with.
+The General Division found that the non-compliance with the Policy was the cause of her suspension.
+It concluded that the Claimant was suspended from her job because of misconduct. - [5] The Claimant is requesting leave to appeal of the General Division's decision to the Appeal Division.
+However, she did not provide any grounds of appeal. - [6] I proceeded to send the Claimant a letter requesting that she provide me with her grounds of appeal.
+She requested and was granted an extension of time to do so.
+The Claimant did not follow-up on my request.

-[7] I must decide whether the Claimant has raised some reviewable error of the General Division upon which the appeal might succeed.

-[8] I refuse leave to appeal because the Claimant's appeal has no reasonable chance of success.
+- [7] I must decide whether the Claimant has raised some reviewable error of the General Division upon which the appeal might succeed. - [8] I refuse leave to appeal because the Claimant's appeal has no reasonable chance of success.